We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Garmin has distinguished themselves with wireless technology.
 Not only does the trolling motor connect wirelessly to your chart plotter and offer built-in sonar capabilities, but the foot pedal can be operated wirelessly (using AA batteries).
 It can also be hard wired if an angler does not trust that set-up.
 The Force comes with a floating, water-resistant remote control that can be customized to offer a wide variety of features.

-The Force is available in both 50- and 57-inch shaft lengths.
+The Force combines excellent power with world class electronics to give anglers one of the best trolling motors.
+It’s available in both 50- and 57-inch shaft lengths.
 It comes with a 3-year warranty and a limited lifetime warranty on the shaft.

 MotorGuide, along with MinnKota, is one of the two “legacy” trolling motor companies, and their Beast and Tour Editions rule the roost in certain quarters for decades.
 Today, they’re the only one of the four major brands that is not directly tied to a specific brand of electronics.
 Indeed, their claim to fame may be that they work equally well with whichever electronics and angler chooses, or with a mix and match assortment.